alishaJ-tech/DjangoProject/README.md

 # DjangoProject

-A virtual environment was created in my local systen before installing the django project.
+A virtual environment was created in my local system before installing the django project.